sassoftware/restaf-demos/README.md

 - request - access an external url

 - submit - run a job in the background.

+- submitAction - run a cas job in the background

+- submitcasl - similar to submitAction for runcasl

 - reportList - list all the reports